TU-LaserTag/TULaserTag-Server/README.md

 # ToDo
 ## Overall Implementations
+* Infinite Lives and Infinite Ammo need to be implemented in server and Vue Application
 * League Play in all aspects
 * Different Styles of Play
 * Negative Points for Friendly Fire or penalties
+* Better way to communicate errors to user in Vue application
 * Visual improvements as desired
 * Complexity as desired
 * Communication between players, admins, team captains using messaging system